mcfarljm/fortwrap/docs/manual.md

 ### Data types

-FortWrap attempts to "match" the "kind" of primitive data types declared in the original code to a corresponding C interpoperable type in the wrapper code.
+FortWrap attempts to "match" the "kind" of primitive data types declared in the original code to a corresponding C interoperable type in the wrapper code.
 For example, the default `INTEGER` kind is matched to `INTEGER(C_INT)`.
 The interoperable dummy arguments declared in the Fortran wrapper code are passed directly to the